 Whenever I order potato pancakes at a restaurant, they’re so greasy I can’t eat them.
 So naturally, I had to find a way to make my own healthy potato pancakes.
 After a few attempts I finally made some on Tuesday that turned out great with very little oil.
-The trick for me was draining the potatoes well after grating and using a cast iron skillet.
+The trick for me was draining the potatoes well but saving the starch and using a cast iron skillet.
 Finally… healthy potato pancakes!
 I’ll be posting the easy recipe soon.

 im going to make a chicken pesto lasagna what kind of cheese should I use? and can I use green peppers and onions will that mess up the taste of the pesto I wanna keep it simple and I don’t want to use red sauce so if you have any suggestions would be greatly appreciated.